Generative Autoregressive Transformers for Model-Agnostic Federated MRI Reconstruction: Theory

-After projection through the final transformer block, an adaptive layer norm conditioned on $\mathbf{st}$ followed by a linear layer is employed to extract the logits $\mathbf{logit} \in \mathbb{R}^{(h_s w_s) \times V}$ with improved site specificity, the probability values for these tokens $\mathbf{P}_s$ are computed from the logits, and the specific codebook indices maximizing the probability values are drawn to compute the predicted token sequence:
+After the final transformer block, an adaptive layer norm conditioned on $\mathbf{st}$ and a linear layer are applied to extract the logits $\mathbf{logit} \in \mathbb{R}^{(h_s w_s) \times V}$, enhancing site specificity.
+The token probabilities $\mathbf{P}_s$ are computed from these logits, and the most probable codebook indices are selected to obtain the predicted token sequence: